evanfrisch/demographics_etl/README.md

 Create a database user called demographics_user (or a name that you prefer) that the program will be able to use for loading data.

+Run the scripts provided in the database_scripts folder in order to create tables, views, and stored procedures and grant the database user access to them.
+The TruncateTables.sql script is optional, and may be used if you wish to clear all data from tables before loading new data.

 Use keyring at the command line to store the password of the database user safely.
 The command below calls keyring to store a password for demographics_user in the database named demographics: